jasmine/jasmine/download.html.md

 These files are for the standalone release, meant for inclusion on a static HTML page and manual management of files.

-For a using Jasmine with Ruby on Rails, other Ruby frameworks, within Continuous Integration environments, or to gain more dynamic source and test file loading, see [Using the Jasmine Gem](gem.html).
+For a using Jasmine with Ruby on Rails, other Ruby frameworks, within continuous integration environments, or to gain more dynamic source and test file loading, see [Using the Jasmine Gem](gem.html).

 <table id="standalone-downloads">